Black Health Matters

 - Remember the rejuvenating qualities of being in nature on this beautiful campus.
 If you are willing to engage in outdoor activity, try Outdoor Afro with Cal alum, Rue Mapp.

-- Racial Trauma guided meditation (Tang Tip: try Dr. Nicole's Black Lives Matter Meditation for Healing Racial Trauma, a17 minute guided audio meditation using mindfulness, affirmation, and metta (loving-kindness).
+- Racial Trauma guided meditation (Recommended: try Dr. Nicole's Black Lives Matter Meditation for Healing Racial Trauma, a17 minute guided audio meditation using mindfulness, affirmation, and metta (loving-kindness).